MokitaNetwork/aetool/README.md

 aetool testnet bootstrap --aeth.configTemplate master --geth
 ```

-Geth node ports are **not** default, as the Kava EVM will use default JSON-RPC
+Geth node ports are **not** default, as the Aeth EVM will use default JSON-RPC
 ports:

-Kava EVM RPC Ports:
+Aeth EVM RPC Ports:

 * HTTP JSON-RPC: `8545`
 * WS-RPC port: `8546`